-- Clean the chicken breast and cut away any visible fat
+1. Clean the chicken breast

-- Fill a large bowl with enough water to just cover the chicken breasts and add ½ tbsp. of salt for each chicken breast.
-Let the salt dissolve before adding the chicken breasts
+Fill a large bowl with just enough water to cover the chicken breasts and add ½ tbsp. of salt for each chicken breast.
+Let the salt dissolve before adding the chicken breasts.

 The benefits of brining

 If you are worried about adding too much salt to the chicken, don’t be.
-Brining doesn’t actually add a lot of sodium to the chicken, as long as you only leave the chicken in the brine for a few hours and rinse it well afterwards.
+Brining doesn’t actually add a lot of sodium to the chicken, as long as you only leave the chicken in the brine for a few hours and rinse it well afterward.
 Also, you won’t have to salt the chicken later for flavor.